deakjahn/flutter_isolate_web/README.md

 }
 ```

-`onReceive` is the major messaging mechanism.
+`onReceive` is the main messaging mechanism.
 Pass the `worker` and the unique name to the isolate/worker so that it can store it
 and send its messages back:

 ```dart